euler-xyz/euler-vault-kit/docs/whitepaper.md

 #### Mechanism

 1. If adjust interval did not pass, return previous rate
-2. If the oracle returns a zero quote, return previous rate
-3. If the synth trades below the target quote, raise the rate by 10% (proportional to the previous rate)
+1. If the synth trades below the target quote, raise the rate by 10% (proportional to the previous rate)
-4. If the synth is trading at the target quote or below, lower the rate by 10% (proportional to the previous rate)
+1. If the synth is trading at the target quote or below, lower the rate by 10% (proportional to the previous rate)
-5. Enforce the minimum base rate
+1. Enforce the minimum base rate
-6. Enforce the maximum rate
+1. Enforce the maximum rate
-7. Save the updated rate and when it last updated
+1. Save the updated rate and when it last updated

 ### `EulerSavingsRate`